MrHeer/resume/public/resume_en_US.md

 - Develop common Hooks and Components
   - `useResize` - Handles drag events and implements `ResizableLayout` through it.
 Make it easy to change the size of the layout by dragging.
-  - `useSyncScroll` - synchronous scrolling of multiple containers, very simple API.
-Enables easy synchronized scrolling of multiple containers.
+  - `useSyncScroll` - synchronous scrolling of containers, simple API.
+Enables easy synchronized scrolling of containers.
   - `useObserver` - implements a cross-component communication via the observer pattern.
-Easy to implement cross-component state management.
+Easy to cross-component state management.
-  - `MotionList` - a list with motion effects, with delete add move etc, Make every interaction look very dynamic
+  - `MotionList` - a list with motion effects, with _delete_, _add_, _move_, etc, Make every interaction look dynamic
 - Use `framer-motion` `react-spring` [`FLIP`](https://aerotwist.com/blog/flip-your-animations/) and other motion technologies to enhance the user experience.
-- Use `Recoil` `Jotai` to manage global state and update UI atomically, reduce unnecessary **rerender** of components and improve App performance.
+- Use `Recoil` `Jotai` to manage the global state and update UI atomically, reduce unnecessary **rerender** of components and improve App performance.
 - Use `RxDB` `Electron` to enhance the **Local-First** experience.
 - Use `D3.js` to draw Gantt graphs.
 - Use [`Virtual`](https://tanstack.com/virtual/v3) scrolling technology to improve scrolling performance and support smooth display of large amounts of data.

 #### Beijing Urban Construction Project Management Platform

-It is a project management platform serving Beijing Urban Construction and its subordinate projects.
-The main functions cover: project progress, stuff, material, log, document and report management.
+A project management platform serving Beijing Urban Construction and its subordinate projects.
+The main functions cover project progress, stuffs, material, log, document, and report management.
 Show the overview of each module through visualization technology.

 ### [Hangzhou tongxuema Technology Co., Ltd](http://www.hzcoding.com/) ( 2019-09 ~ 2020-04 )